glulu4/Snap_App/README.md

 ## App Structure

 Snap follows the MVVM (Model-View-ViewModel) architecture pattern, ensuring that UI logic is decoupled from the business logic, leading to a scalable and maintainable codebase.

-# Snap: The Productivity App

-Snap is a cutting-edge productivity application designed to streamline your tasks and events, optimizing your time and efficiency.
-With Snap, you can seamlessly add/view tasks, track task progress with reinforced learning, auto-generate agendas, and get a comprehensive view of your events.
-Boost your productivity with Snap's intuitive design and powerful features!

 ## Authors